Truck crushes MOUAU final year student – The Sun Nigeria

 The sources blamed the accident on the driver who they said lost control of the truck as a result of over speeding.

-Following the incident, students of the institution today took to the streets in protest.
+Following the incident, students of the institution, yesterday, took to the streets in protest.

-They said although it was a peaceful protest, but that they were determined to stay on the streets until the road which is in poor state was fixed.
+They said although it was a peaceful protest, they were determined to stay on the streets until the road, which is in poor condition, is fixed.

-As a result of the students’ protest, commuters using the Umuahia-Ikot Ekpene Highway were stranded.
+As a result of the students’ protest, commuters on the Umuahia-Ikot Ekpene Highway were stranded.

 While thanking the students for making their protest peaceful, the release asked the deceased family to accept management’s heartfelt condolences over the loss of their daughter.